Microchip-MPLAB-Harmony/bootloader_apps_usb/apps/usb_device_hid_bootloader/docs/readme_pic32mz_w1_curiosity.md

     ![hostSuccess](../../docs/images/unified_host_success.png)

-12. If above step is successful then **LED3** should start blinking and you should see below output on the console
+12. If above step is successful then **LED_RED** should start blinking and you should see below output on the console

     ![output](./images/btl_usb_device_hid_test_app_console_success.png)